Upper vs Lower Antelope Canyon | Which is Better to Visit?

 Do your due diligence when purchasing tickets

 There are a lot of scams out there (including on TripAdvisor) that are charging up to three times what the actual tour costs.
-Don't fret, it's easy to find the scams as you'll notice a lot of reviews calling attention to it.
+Don't fret, it's easy to find the scams as many reviews call attention to it.

 Jake bought our tickets from Thunder Travel on Viator (also on TripAdvisor).
-Those tickets were $90 a piece (taxes and fees included).
+Those tickets are currently priced at $99 (taxes and fees included).

-I've since done research and found tickets for $50 ($67 after taxes and fees) each via Dixie's and Ken's Tours.
+I've since done research and found tickets for $85 via Dixie's and Ken's Tours.
 I can't speak to either of these companies.
 All I can say is our tour with Thunder Travel was fantastic.
-Do your research and decide if it's worth an extra $23.

 Security